 Focused on God

 Most of my prayers are petitions, asking God for something; or they’re laments, complaining about something.
-Sometimes they’re filled with thanksgiving for something God has done for me.
-Very few are focused on God, not myself.
+Sometimes, they’re filled with thanksgiving for something God has done for me.
+Very few are focused on God, not on myself.

 Adoration is a prayer focused on God.
-We adore Him by humbling ourselves: raising our hands, bowing, kneeling, or prostrating ourselves.
+We adore him by humbling ourselves: raising our hands, bowing, kneeling, or prostrating ourselves–face down on the floor.
 But what do we say?

-Genesis 3 tells us about how Adam and Eve’s sin brought a curse upon themselves and the world.
+Genesis 3 tells us how Adam and Eve’s sin brought a curse on themselves and creation.
 But that curse is only temporary.
-From Genesis 3:15 to Revelation 22:21, we read about God’s plan of redemption, which centers on sending His Son in the likeness of sinful flesh to do what Adam and Eve couldn’t do, what we can’t do—to perfectly obey God and to be a sacrifice for us.
-Jesus conquered death and God put “all things under his feet” (Ephesians 1:22).
+From Genesis 3:15 to Revelation 22:12, we read about God’s plan of redemption, which centers on sending his Son in the likeness of sinful flesh to do what Adam and Eve couldn’t do, what we can’t do—to perfectly obey God and to become the sacrifice for our sins.
+Jesus conquered death, and God put “all things under his feet” (Ephesians 1:22).

 What’s more, God has imputed Jesus Christ’s righteousness to us (Romans 8:18-25).
-Some day God’s glory will be displayed in a creation liberated from its bondage to decay and in the glory of the children of God.
+Someday the creation itself will be liberated from its bondage to decay and brought into the freedom and glory of the children of God (v.
+21).

 Read Hebrews 2:5-11.
 How is God’s power displayed in “bringing many sons and daughters to glory”?
-What was Jesus’ part in this?
+What was Jesus’s part in this?

 What will Jesus Christ do with all the things “under His feet” according to 1 Corinthians 15:22-28?
 What does this say about God’s power and majesty?